Provenza Hardwood Installation Guidelines

 floors must not be stored directly on concrete or near outside walls.
 Do not install Provenza hardwood flooring in areas

-subject to repeated moisture, such as bathrooms or laundry room.
-Provenza hardwood flooring should only be used for interior,
+subject to repeated moisture, such as bathrooms or laundry rooms.

 Do not install Provenza hardwood flooring over radiant heat.
 If you do choose to install over